adamshaffa/Voting-app/README.md

-Pertama, lakukan git clone dari repository https://github.com/docker-archive/swarm-microservice-demo-v1.
-Setelah itu, periksa Dockerfile yang ada di direktori vote worker dan vote app.
-Setelah melihat Dockerfile di sana, periksa apakah file tersebut ada di Docker Hub. jika tidak ada pada docker hub build dan push sendiri image docker tersebut
+First, perform a git clone of the repository https://github.com/docker-archive/swarm-microservice-demo-v1.
+After that, check the Dockerfiles located in the vote worker and vote app directories.
+Once you have reviewed the Dockerfiles there, check whether those images exist on Docker Hub.
+If they do not exist on Docker Hub, build and push the Docker images yourself.

-Selanjutnya, atur file YAML untuk komponen-komponen seperti database (db), hasil (result), pekerja (worker), dan pemilihan (vote) beserta port-port yang dibutuhkan.
-Sebelum melakukan langkah-langkah tersebut, pastikan telah menyiapkan klaster Kubernetes dengan menggunakan Google Kubernetes Engine (GKE) melalui Terraform.
-Ini mencakup pembuatan klaster Kubernetes beserta jaringan dan konfigurasi lainnya.
+Next, configure the YAML files for the components—such as the database (db), result (result), worker (worker), and vote (vote)—along with their required ports.
+Before carrying out these steps, ensure that you have set up a Kubernetes cluster using Google Kubernetes Engine (GKE) via Terraform.
+This includes the creation of the Kubernetes cluster along with the networking and other necessary configurations.

 - git clone https://github.com/adamshaffa/test-case.git